Pricing Information and Processes

 - Attending site visits and meeting at the property if required.

 - Answering questions from the buyer’s adviser in a helpful and detailed way to enable them to carry out their due diligence exercise as quickly as possible.

-- Preparing the draft contract, exchanging contracts, approving the purchase transfer document and dealing with legal completion.
+- Preparing the sale contract, exchanging contracts, approving the purchase transfer document and dealing with legal completion.
 Exchange of contracts is when you are committed to proceed with the purchase.
 Although a deposit may be paid it will usually be held in our client account until legal completion.
 Legal completion is when the keys are handed over and you are paid the sale price.
 We have experience of achieving legal completion within 28 days from instruction but it is more usual for the whole process to take 2 to 3 months.

 - Land Registry, Land Charges or Local Authority copy documents

 - Colour photocopying or plans

 We have been helping families deal with personal and business financial affairs following a death for many years and in a number of cases we have acted for the same family for the last three generations.

 We will arrange to meet with you, as soon as appropriate, following a death to discuss immediate and urgent next steps and leave less pressing matters for another day.
 To help avoid overloading you with information at an initial meeting we provide a booklet for you to take away that explains what happens with a deceased’s assets and some of the terms used.
 The booklet is quite detailed and there is a lot to take in.
 When you feel ready to progress matters we arrange to meet again and we are always happy to run through anything you are unclear about.